Georgio (singer)

 Georgio Allentini, born George Allen (born 1966), better known by the stage name and mononym Georgio, is an American funk and dance music singer, songwriter and multi-instrumentalist based in California.
 Allentini also produced, directed and starred in the film Tapped Out in 2003.

 Music career

-After giving his demos to Prince in a bid to join Prince's Paisley Park, he recorded his own track "Sexappeal" (sometimes "Sex Appeal") on his own Georgio Records.
+Georgio initially attempted to join Paisley Park Records by sending demos to Prince, but this was unsuccessful.
+He created his own label, Georgio Records, with which he recorded his the track "Sexappeal" (sometimes "Sex Appeal").
 "A lot of people in Los Angeles just gave me the run- around and didn't want to make a commitment."
 Allentini stated.

 In 1984, Motown Records showed interest in Allentini and he was eventually signed to the label.
 Said Motown's then-vice-president of A&R Russ Regan "I heard Sexappeal for myself on my car radio one day and felt it was a record Motown had to go after, but I wanted to meet the artist first.
 I didn't want to buy just a record.
 We had dinner and I got excited.
 There was just something about him."